qiskit-community/qiskit-translations/README.md

 ## What is Crowdin?

-Qiskit Ecosystem project documentation is translated (localized) using [Crowdin](https://crowdin.com/), a software and web localization platform that allows organizations to coordinate translation projects and collaborate with communities to translate materials.
+Qiskit application projects' documentation sites are translated (localized) using [Crowdin](https://crowdin.com/), a software and web localization platform that allows organizations to coordinate translation projects and collaborate with communities to translate materials.
 Crowdin allows our community of translators to amplify their impact by automatically reusing the work invested in translating one sentence, to translate other, similar sentences.
 Crowdin also makes translations resilient to many types of changes to the original material, such as moving sentences around, even across files.

 ## How to add a new language to translate?